Deci-AI/super-gradients/documentation/source/configuration_files.md

   weight_decay: 1e-4
   momentum: 0.9
 ```

+> NOTE: You can use SuperGradients without using any configuration files, look into the examples directory to see how.

 ## Why using configuration files
 Using configuration file might seem too complicated or redundant at first.
 But, after a short training, you will find it extremely convenient and useful.